 Another popular thing to do in El Paredon is to go kayaking or SUPing along the mangrove-lined river in Sipacate-Naranjo National Park.
 On a tour through this nature reserve, you will paddle along a slow-moving river where you can expect to see a wide variety of bird species and, if you’re lucky, also iguanas.

-I did a 1-hour SUP tour, which I booked through my hotel (Cocori Lodge) and to be honest, I found it a little boring.
-Perhaps if you take a kayak tour, you can cover more ground and see more wildlife.
+I did a 1-hour SUP tour, which I booked through my hotel (Cocori Lodge) and to be honest, I found it a little too long.
+If you take a kayak tour, you can cover more ground and perhaps see more wildlife.
 I did enjoy paddling through the mangrove tunnels though.

 You can usually book the kayak or SUP mangrove tours through your accommodation or through Black Sand Kayaks.